Skip to main content

 Comprehensive motorcycle insurance

-The highest level of protection generally available.
-Comprehensive typically covers accidental damage from collisions and drops, theft, fire, vandalism, weather, and storm damage.
-That may include damage to fairings, exhaust systems, and the frame itself.
-If the bike is declared a total loss, you may receive either the agreed value or market value payout depending on your policy terms.
-Some comprehensive policies also include cover for riding gear, accessories, and roadside assistance, though these may be optional extras or subject to sub-limits.
-Note that some benefit levels may differ from car policies.
-Fitting a ground anchor or approved immobiliser can help reduce your premium, and maintaining a no-claims discount keeps it low over time.
+The highest level of protection you can get.
+Comprehensive typically covers accidental damage from collisions and drops, theft, fire, vandalism, weather, and storm damage, including fairings, exhaust systems, and the frame itself.
+If the bike is written off, you receive either an agreed value or market value payout depending on your policy terms.
+Some comprehensive policies bundle in riding gear cover, accessories, and roadside assistance.
+Others treat those as optional extras or cap them with sub-limits.
+Worth knowing: some benefit levels differ from car policies.
+A ground anchor or approved immobiliser can chip away at your premium, and keeping a clean no-claims record brings it down further over time.

 Typically covers